saeidzoka/saeidzoka.github.io/_posts/2025-03-01-Reversing the Black Box.md

 ### Why Bother?

 You might ask why anyone would hand-write assembly for a chip that has excellent C compilers.
-The answer isn't efficiency—it's understanding.
+The answer isn't efficiency, it's understanding.

 When you are reverse engineering an ECU dump, you don't get C source code.
 You get this: raw instructions, weird addressing modes, and compiler optimizations.
 By struggling through the process of writing it yourself, you learn to recognize the patterns.
 You understand why a decompiler output looks the way it does.